redox-os/book/src/ch08-02-advanced-podman-build.md

 If your Containerfile is newer than `build/container.tag`, a new **image** will be created.
 You can force the image to be rebuilt with `make container_clean`.

 If you feel the need to have more than one image, you can change the variable `IMAGE_TAG` in `mk/podman.mk` to give the image a different name.

+If you just want to install the packages temporarily, run `make env`, open a new terminal tab/windows, run `make container_su` and use `apt install` on this tab/window.

 ## Troubleshooting Podman